 In the Portuguese Port Wine Rally in Estoril, Markku Allen of Finland, driving a Fiat-Abarth has won for the third year running.

-In the Portuguese Port Wine Rally in Estoril, Markku Allen of Finland, driving a Fiat-Abarth has won for the third year running.
+Background: In the Portuguese Port Wine Rally in Estoril, Markku Allen of Finland, driving a Fiat-Abarth has won for the third year running.
 On Sunday (23 April), Allen was followed in second place by another Finn, Hannu Mikkola in a Ford Escort and the third place was taken by Jean Pierre Nicholas of France.

 SYNOPSIS: A total of 113 cars took part in the rally, the 12th and the fourth round of this year's world championships.
 Entries from twelve countries competed in the four stage, 1,430 mile (2,289 kms) rally with its gruelling 46 special stages.
 Finland's Markku Allen, winner for the last two years was among the favourites to win from the start.

 Allen set up an early lead, but fellow Finn Hannu Mikkola driving a Ford Escort was also a strong contender.

 Jean-Pierre Nicholas who took third place, also in a Ford Escort.

 And following closely behind, a Toyota Celica which Ove Andersson powered into fourth place.